thewca/wca-regulations/wca-regulations_2012.md

     - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f.
     - A3c3) The competitor may reset the timer before he starts the solve.
-  - A3d) At the end of the inspection, the competitor must place the puzzle on the mat, in any orientation and position.
+  - A3d) At the end of the inspection, the competitor shall place the puzzle on the mat, in any orientation and position.
     - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
     - A3d2) When 8 seconds of inspection have elapsed, the judge shall call '8 SECONDS'.
     - A3d3) When 12 seconds of inspection have elapsed, the judge shall call 'GO', and the competitor shall start the solve.
 - A4) Starting the solve:
-  - A4b) The competitor must place his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
+  - A4b) The competitor shall place his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).
   - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thus starting the timer.
     - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
 Penalty: time penalty (+2 seconds).